dojo/docs/dojox/app.rst

 	};

 You will then need to reference that profile as well as your configuration file when running the Dojo build tool.
-For example:
+For example, from <dojo-install>/util/buildscript:

 .. js::

-    node ../../dojo/dojo.js load=build --profile ../../dojox/app/tests/layoutApp/build.profile.js --appConfigFile layoutApp/config.json
+    ./build.sh --profile <dojo-install>/dojox/app/tests/layoutApp/build.profile.js --appConfigFile <dojo-install>/dojox/app/tests/layoutApp/config.json

 By default the extension uses the first layer in the profile (here "myApp/myApp") to bundle all the modules for the